-Please Help us Raise £1000 for Prostate Cancer UK
+Thankyou for helping us raise over £3000 for Prostate Cancer UK

 September 2020 ‘March For Men’

-Our walking is dedicated to three very special former members of St Hilda’s:
+Our walk was dedicated to three very special former members of St Hilda’s:

 Mr Terry Downs; Mr Roy Strand; Mr Gavin Stamp, RIP